 Before you proceed, have Tableau Desktop installed.
 If you want to try connection to Tableau Server, have credentials for that server as well.
 As an alternative, sign up for a free trial of Tableau Online to test it out.

-Writing data from KBC into a business intelligence and analytics tool such as Tableau is very common.
+Writing data from Keboola Connection into a business intelligence and analytics tool such as Tableau is very common.
 Writing data to GoodData BI is covered in the following side step.
 However, keep in mind you can use the processed data in any way you wish.

-There are two options how to load the
+There are three options how to load the

 opportunity_denorm table into Tableau: